diogo10/HelloJussyWoo/README.md

 # HelloJussyWoo
-HelloJussy companion application written in SwiftUI
+HelloJussy companion application written in SwiftUI.
+It helps to define the recipe costs and manage finance data.

 # Screeshots